 Provenance: Lou Pellegrini Collection

-The Baker & Cutting cathedral pickle bottle is considered the holy grail of all California blown bottles as it is known to be the first bottle blown in California in 1859.
-It is considered by many to be the most elusive and most desirable bottle of any from the western region.
+The Baker & Cutting cathedral pickle bottle is considered the holy grail of all California-blown bottles as it is known to be the first bottle blown in California in 1859.
+It is considered by many to be the most elusive and desirable bottle of any from the Western region.

-In the late 1970s, on a lot at 2nd & 3rd Broadway in Oakland, California, a rich deep aqua example was excavated by Mel Hughes.
+In the late 1970s, on a lot at 2nd & 3rd Broadway in Oakland, California, a rich deep green aqua example was excavated by Mel Hughes.
 According to western glass authority Eric McGuire, “I handled Mel Hughes’ intact example of his Baker & Cutting pickle several times and can attest that it was not damaged in any way.
 I took several pictures of it including the color shot included in the Virtual Museum.
 The actual color was a medium greenish aqua.”
 For many years the bottle simply disappeared in a collection.
 This changed as the example made an appearance and was displayed at the FOHBC Reno 2022 National Antique Bottle Convention.

 Many broken pieces of the Baker & Cutting cathedral pickle have been found over the years in shades of amber, aqua, olive-yellow, and shades of green.